-30% Applications, Administrative, and Caseload Management Responsibilities: The LPA reviews, evaluates, and verifies the qualifications of administrators and staff.
-They request and assess facility fire clearances and provide consultation on construction or building modifications to ensure compliance with licensing standards.
-The LPA also inspects facilities to confirm they meet licensing requirements and prepares a documented recommendation for the approval or denial of each application.
+30% Orientations, Applications and Administrative and Caseload Management Responsibilities: The LPA conducts or assists in conducting statewide group orientations and provides licensing information to applicants; progressively learns to analyze all facets of an application, including each applicant's administrative, fiscal, staffing, training, building and activity plans.
+Reviews, evaluates and verifies applicant and staff qualifications; requests and evaluates facility fire clearances; consults on plans for construction or adaptation of buildings to ensure the facility will meet licensing standards; and prepares a documented recommendation for approval or denial of each application.
 The LPA analyzes policies and regulations and provides information related to workload, program characteristics, and statistical data concerning caseloads and production to support implementation of new legislation and regulatory requirements.
-The LPA provides licensing information to licensees, other community partners, clients' authorized representatives and the general public.
+The LPA provides licensing information to applicants, licensees, other agencies community partners, clients' authorized representatives and the general public.
 The LPA plans and organizes itineraries and reports related to travel expenses.
 The LPA enters field reports and other pertinent information into relevant electronic applications, following established procedures.
 The LPA analyzes requests for exceptions to, or waivers of, regulatory requirements and prepares a documented recommendation for approval or denial.
 The LPA provides consultation and technical assistance to licensees and facility staff.
 They assess the need for meetings with licensees experiencing compliance concerns and recommends the type of conference.
-The LPA participates in these meetings, documents the discussions, and prepares responses or draft responses to correspondence.
-As part of their professional development, the LPA progressively learns to participate in workgroups for program development, policy and procedure changes and regulatory updates.
+The LPA participates in these meetings, documents the discussions and prepares responses or draft responses to correspondence.
+As part of their professional development, the LPA progressively learns to participate in work groups for program development, policy and procedure changes, and regulatory updates.
 They also begin representing the regional office in outreach programs.

-10% Administrative Actions: The LPA analyzes information gathered during inspections and from external agencies to make recommendations regarding administrative actions such as compliance plans, enhanced civil penalties, revocations, and exclusions of individuals.
+10% Administrative Actions: The LPA analyzes information gathered during inspections and from external agencies to make recommendations regarding administrative actions such as compliance plans, enhanced civil penalties, revocations, denials of applications, and exclusions of individuals.
 The LPA prepares a Legal Consult Memorandum and Statements of Facts packages.
 The LPA collaborates with the Department's legal staff, local district attorneys, city attorneys, and the Attorney General's Office on pending actions against substandard or unlicensed facilities.
 Additionally, the LPA may serve subpoenas, Temporary Restraining Orders, and Temporary Suspension Orders, testify at hearings and in court, and recommend settlement agreement terms to management.

-10% Training Responsibilities, Special Projects and Other Duties as Assigned: The LPA is responsible for full participation in all training sessions and/or one-on-one training for a minimum of 76 hours annually.
+10% Training Responsibilities, Special Projects and Other Duties as Assigned: The LPA is responsible for full participation in all training sessions and/or one-on-one training for a minimum of 60 hours annually.
 Journey level LPAs may assist in training other staff and providing consultation to other staff.
-LPAs organize, host, and present on relevant topics, address questions, and facilitate knowledge-sharing among licensees, administrators, and regional office leadership at informational forums.